refactoring-ai/predicting-refactoring-ml/README.md

 * `http://localhost:15672` takes you to the RabbitMQ admin (user: guest, pwd:guest) and `localhost:8080` takes you to adminer, a simple DB interface.
 Feel free to start as many workers as you want and/or your infrastructure enables you!

+_Tip:_ If you are restarting everything, make sure to not import the projects again.
+Otherwise, you will have duplicated entries.
+Simply leave the file name blank in `import -> environment -> FILE_TO_IMPORT`.

 ### Cleaning up the final database